 We need all our people to be authentic and inclusive leaders who inspire others and can lead clients, teams and others through change.
 That’s why we’ve embedded these qualities into the PwC Professional.

 The PwC Professional is a global leadership framework which summarises the skills and capabilities that all our people need to develop.
 It focuses on five attributes (whole leadership, technical capabilities, business acumen, global acumen and relationships).

 To support our business strategy and ensure this is embedded in everything we do, we use this framework to recruit, develop and assess our people.

 We want to make sure our people continue to feel valued, too.
-So we survey everyone at least once a year, asking them how they feel about a number of aspects about working at PwC.
+So we survey everyone once a year, asking them how they feel about a number of aspects about working at PwC.
 This feedback helps us make sure we're giving our people the tools, support and environment they need to thrive.